PrefectHQ/prefect/docs/cloud/tutorial/multiple.md

 Note: For more information on Supervisor installation visit the [documentation](http://supervisord.org/installing.html).

-The Prefect CLI has an installation command for the Local Agent which will output a `supervisord.conf` file that you can save and run using Supervisor.
+The Prefect CLI has an installation command for the local agent which will output a `supervisord.conf` file that you can save and run using Supervisor.

 ```bash
 prefect agent install local --token <YOUR_RUNNER_TOKEN> > supervisord.conf